Gregory Horror Show (video game): Plot

-The player, upon waking, hears screaming from the neighbouring room, which is locked.
+The player upon waking hears screaming from the neighbouring room, which is locked.
 The room's inhabitant, Neko Zombie, asks the player to get the key for the room by stealing it from Gregory.
-Once the player has done so, they encounter Neko Zombie.
-Neko Zombie gives the player explanations on various aspects of the game and, once the tutorial is finished, he gives them the game's first lost soul.
+Once the player has done so they can enter the room to talk properly with Neko Zombie.
+Neko Zombie gives the player an explanation of various aspects of the game and once the tutorial is finished he gives them the game's first lost soul.

-After this, the player needs to retrieve the souls from each guest as they come into the hotel.
-As the story progresses, the story introduces Gregory's mother, who feeds on lost souls to retain her youth.
+After this, the player is prompted to retrieve the souls from each guest as they come into the hotel.
+As the story progresses Gregory's mother is introduced explaining that she feeds on lost souls to retain her youth.

-Once the player has retrieved every soul, Death tells the player that he will help them to escape, but the player declines; before they leave, they want to bring Neko Zombie with them.
-They then go to Neko Zombie's room, asking him to accompany them.
-Neko Zombie declines, urging the player to hurry and leave.
-The player, before leaving, gives Neko Zombie a red handkerchief to tie over his foot, which has been injured by a ball-and-chain.
+Once the player has retrieved every soul, Death prepares to fulfill his end of the bargain with the player and help them escape.
+However, the player declines, wanting to bring Neko Zombie with them to safety rather than abandoning them.
+Approaching Neko Zombie in their room Neko Zombie declines to leave while urging the player to hurry and escape.
+The player, before leaving, gives Neko Zombie a red handkerchief to tie over his foot which has been injured by the ball-and-chain used to imprison them.

-The player then goes to the lobby, where the door is locked.
-There is a boss battle with Gregory's mother, in which the player has to get her to break the door down.
-Once this is done, the player flees Gregory House.
-Gregory takes on a ghostly form and gives chase, but the player manages to escape to reality.
+Entering the lobby will reveal that the door is still locked leading to a boss battle with Gregory's mother.
+Though she can't be harmed directly the player is given the prompting to get her to break the door to the hotel down.
+Once this is done, the player is able to flee Gregory House.
+Gregory takes on a ghostly form and gives chase, but the player manages to escape him.

-Back at Gregory House, Neko Zombie burns down the hotel, destroying it and killing everyone inside, including himself, Gregory, Gregory's mother and all of the guests.
+Back at Gregory House, Neko Zombie burns down the hotel, destroying it and killing everyone inside, notably including himself, Gregory, Gregory's mother and all of the guests.

-The game's ending shows that the hotel was a creation of the player, and served as an escape for the struggles of reality.
-The player then states that should they ever grow bored with life in reality, they will find their way back to the hotel once again.
+The game's ending reveals that the hotel was in fact a creation of the player meant to serve as an escape for the struggles of reality.
+The player character then states that should they ever grow bored with life in reality they will find their way back to the hotel once again.
 Gregory house is then shown being reconstructed, and Gregory has a room prepared for the player when they return.